LOADING ...

 and some tape, before mike lunged.

-Pike ran barefoot the elevator, panting.
+Pike ran into the elevator, panting.

-It good to leave.
+It felt to leave.

-She hated the apartment and stupid dog.
+She hated the apartment and that dog.

 In fact, she hated the city.